somjeth/AtmSimulation.jar-file/README.md

 # AtmSimulation.jar-file
 AtmSimulation.jar file

-You can run it by using command below.

-java -jar AtmSimulation.jar
+You can run it by using command: java -jar AtmSimulation.jar